Schooners Sports and Entertainment: 2019

 In early February, it was revealed the proposed stadium budget of $180 million had been scaled back to $130 million, reducing the extravagance of the design to a simple stadium which could be improved in future renovations.
 In late September 2019, the SSE and the Halifax Regional Municipality (HRM) revealed the final plans for the stadium, with a price tag of $94 million plus the purchasing of the land valued at $10 million.
-The stadium will include 24,000 seats, half of which are permanent.
+The stadium was to include 24,000 seats, half of which were to be permanent.
 The planned completion date for construction was June 1, 2022.
 On October 22, the Halifax council voted 9–8 in favour of proceeding with the HRM staff preparing a review of the stadium proposal.
 Additionally, the timeline to deliver the report was accelerated from the spring of 2020 to December 2019.
 On December 6, the staff of the HRM recommended the rejection of the proposed Shannon Park location in Dartmouth, Nova Scotia, citing a lack of transportation infrastructure.
-The report did however, recommend offering a one-time payment of $20 million once a potential stadium at a different location is near completion.
+The report did, however, recommend offering a one-time payment of $20 million once a potential stadium at a different location is near completion.
 On December 10, the Halifax Regional Council voted 10–7 in favour of approving $20 million in conditional funding for the stadium elsewhere in the city.

 2020

 Following the Halifax Regional Council decision to approve funding based on alternate sites, locations near Dartmouth Crossing, Bayers Lake, Halifax Stanfield International Airport, Exhibition Park, the Bedford Commons and Woodside were under review in early 2020.
 SSE had also stated that proximity to a 100-series highway and transit routes were a necessity for a location.
 However, due to the COVID-19 pandemic, much of the discussion and work was on pause as the country was locked down and efforts were diverted to more urgent matters.

-On April 20, 2020, it was announced that SSE's lead spokesperson, Anthony LeBlanc, had joined the National Hockey League's Ottawa Senators as the team's president of business operations.
+On April 20, it was announced that SSE's lead spokesperson, Anthony LeBlanc, had joined the National Hockey League's Ottawa Senators as the team's president of business operations.
 It was reported that LeBlanc would remain with SSE in a smaller capacity and that Gary Drummond would assume his role as spokesperson.
 At this time, SSE had also stated that they had narrowed down their stadium locations to two, but did not comment on where.
-On August 17, 2020, after several initial delays, the CFL fully cancelled the 2020 season, further setting back progress made through the planned 2020 Touchdown Atlantic game in Halifax.
+On August 17, after several initial delays, the CFL fully cancelled the 2020 season, further setting back progress made through the planned 2020 Touchdown Atlantic game in Halifax.
 Multiple city council members had stated that the priority was to navigate through the pandemic with the stadium placed on the back burner.
-With the delays, the team would not be operational until at least 2022 or 2023 with the intention of starting play temporarily at Huskies Stadium on the campus of Saint Mary's University or Croix-Bleue Medavie Stadium in Moncton while a stadium in Halifax is built.
+With the delays, the team would not be operational until at least 2022 or 2023 with the intention of starting play temporarily at Huskies Stadium on the campus of Saint Mary's University or Croix-Bleue Medavie Stadium in Moncton while a stadium in Halifax was built.